Tong-H/i18n-plan/README.md

 - This function returns the value by its path
 - It has two parameters:
-  - The first one expects a string which is a key's path
-  - The second is a boolean that determines if the language resources should be merged or reset."

 | Parameter | Description                                                        |
 | :-------- | :----------------------------------------------------------------- |